 Driven by new technology and digitalisation, companies in the Nordics are increasingly moving towards subscription based business models as they become mainstream.
-Jean-Francois Tapprest, LC&I Business Innovation Lead, discusses the ways companies can make the change and what this means for the financial services they consume.
+Jean-Francois Tapprest, LC&I Business Innovation Lead at Nordea, discusses the ways companies can make the change and what this means for the financial services they consume.

 The views and opinions expressed in this article belong to the author and do not necessarily reflect the views of Nordea.

 As discussed in the The rise of edge banking in the era of digital commerce, all commerce is turning digital, simply because it allows for more efficient sales processes.
 In this context, it also makes sense for companies to review their go-to-market model related to recurring sales, and many conclude that moving towards subscription based relationships with their customers is the way to go.